 The deduction under this section is available only to individuals.
 This deduction is not available to any other taxpayer.
-Thus, if you are a HUF, AOP, Partnership firm, a company, or any other kind of taxpayer, you cannot claim any benefit under this section.
+Thus, if you are a HUF, AOP, partnership firm, company, or any other kind of taxpayer, you cannot claim any benefit under this section.

 Conditions with respect to the carpet area of the house property.
 These conditions have been specified in the memorandum to the finance bill, but not mentioned in section 80EEA:

 Section 80EEA has been introduced to further extend the benefits allowed under Section 80EE for low-cost housing.
-Earlier, Section 80EE had been amended from time to time to allow a deduction for interest paid on housing loan for the FY 2013-14, FY 2014-15, and FY 2016-17.
+Earlier, Section 80EE had been amended occasionally to allow a deduction for interest paid on housing loans for FY 2013-14, FY 2014-15, and FY 2016-17.

 The section also does not specify if the residential house should be self-occupied to claim the deduction.
 So, borrowers living in rented houses can also claim this deduction.
-Moreover, the deduction can only be claimed by individuals for the house purchases jointly or singly.
+Moreover, individuals can only claim the deduction for house purchases jointly or singly.
 If a person jointly owns the house with a spouse and they both are paying the instalments of the loan, then both of them can claim this deduction.
 However, they must meet all the conditions laid down.

 Stamp duty and registration fees can also be claimed as tax deductions under Section 80C of the Income Tax Act, but they must be within the overall maximum of Rs 1.5 lakh applied to principal payments.
 This benefit is available whether or not you take out a home loan.
 Furthermore, this benefit is only available in the year in which the expenses are incurred.